Danipiza/Danipiza/README.md

 <div align="center">

-  🔭 I’m seeking for employment opportunities to begin in september.
+  🔭 I’m seeking for employment opportunities in the AI world to start working in september.

   🌱 I’m currently expanding my knowledge in **Competitive Programming, DL & RL AI algorithms and Open Source Python libraries**